natelistrom/natelistrom.github.io/_posts/2023-07-23-rule-of-three-prediction.md

 Thus, the challenge for storytellers is to set up an expectation, creating anticipation, and then somehow deliver _more_ than their audience anticipated, triggering a “better than expected” reward signal.

-This is the mechanism behind what playwright David Mamet called “inevitable yet unforeseen,” <sup>{% include mamet-1998.html %} Location 426.</sup> what editor and _Story Grid_ author Shawn Coyne rephrased as, “surprising and inevitable” ending <sup>{% include grahl-2016.html %}</sup> — the ending that perfectly fulfills the promise of the setup but in a way that defies the audience's expectations.
+This is the mechanism behind what playwright David Mamet called “inevitable yet unforeseen,” <cite>(<a href="/bibliography#mamet1998">Mamet</a>, Location 426)</cite> what editor and _Story Grid_ author Shawn Coyne rephrased as, “surprising and inevitable” ending <cite>(<a href="/bibliography#grahl2016">Grahl</a>,</sup> — the ending that perfectly fulfills the promise of the setup but in a way that defies the audience's expectations.

 In the rule of three, the first two story units set up the trajectory, the "value proxy" that tells your audience what to expect.
 When you deliver with the third story unit, that's your opportunity to subvert the trajectory and deliver a "better than expected" result.